What Is ASP?

 2. Error message when you request an ASP page: "An error occurred on the server when processing the URL.
 Please contact the system administrator"

-An important aspect of working with an Access .mdb file and files on the Web server is to correctly configure permissions.
+An important aspect of working with an Access .mdb file and file upload to a folder on the Web server is to correctly configure permissions.

 When a Web application uses an Access database, the application must have Read permission to the .mdb file so the application can access the data.
 Additionally, the application must have Write permission to the folder that contains the .mdb file.
 Write permission is required because Access creates an additional file that has the extension .ldb in which it maintains information about database locks for concurrent users.
 The .ldb file is created at run time.

-By default, the anonymous IIS user is IUSR_<MachineName>.
-Therefore, to use an Access database in an ASP Web application, you must configure the folder that contains the Access database to have both Read and Write permissions for the IUSR_<MachineName> user account.
+To use an Access database in an ASP Web application, you must configure the folder that contains the Access database to have both Read and Write permissions for the IIS user account.

 If you specify database path, ASPMaker also creates the database folder but you may need to set the permissions yourself.
 To set permissions in the database folder,

-Similarly, set permissions in the file folder where the uploaded files and temporary files reside.
+Similarly, set permissions in the folder where the uploaded file and audit trail log file reside.